aliyun/terraform-provider-alicloud/website/docs/d/cs_serverless_kubernetes_clusters.html.markdown

   * `security_group_id` - The ID of security group where the current cluster  is located.
   * `nat_gateway_id` - The ID of nat gateway used to launch kubernetes cluster.
   * `deletion_protection` - Whether the cluster support delete protection.
-  * `connections` - Map of serveless cluster connection information.
+  * `connections` - Map of serverless cluster connection information.
 It contains several attributes to `Block Connections`.

 ### Block Connections